OutSystems/docs-product/src/develop/data/offline/sync-checklist.md

 ## Performance

-Follow these items to validate that your mobile app does not suffer from performance and usability issues that degrade the end-user experience.
+Follow these items to validate that your mobile app does not suffer from performance and usability issues that degrade the end user experience.

 Are the local entities designed as a lightweight version of the server entities?
 Have the entity relationships been denormalized?
 :   Mobile devices do not have the network resources or computing power of a server, and can efficiently handle only a small amount of data.
 Make sure that the local entities contain only the attributes that your offline business logic requires.
 Do not add all the attributes of the server entities.
 Additionally, update only those records that are relevant to the current user of the mobile application.